acidanthera/VoodooPS2/README.md

 - Trackpad code now determines automatically if your Trackpad has pass through support and enables pass through only if the guest PS/2 device is present.
 This avoids bad things happening (mouse buttons getting stuck down) if a non-pass through trackpad sends pass through packets.

-- The Mouse driver in this version has minimal support for "Ignore Accidental Trackpad Input".
+- The Mouse driver in this version has minimal support for Ignore Accidental Trackpad Input.
 In particular, it is able to ignore buttons and scrolling while typing.
 Note that this means real buttons too, not just simulated buttons via tapping (since it is a mouse driver, it can't tell the difference).
-This feature is only in effect if "ActLikeTrackpad" is set to Yes in Info.plist.
+This feature is only in effect if ActLikeTrackpad is set to Yes in Info.plist.

 - You can make the Mouse driver act like a trackpad.
-If you set "ActLikeTrackpad" to Yes in the Info.plist, the mouse driver will enable trackpad like features.
+If you set ActLikeTrackpad to Yes in the Info.plist, the mouse driver will enable trackpad like features.
 This includes the Trackpad settings in System Preferences (although many options don't have an effect).
-This allows you to turn on/off scrolling, as well as "Ignore Accidental Trackpad Input"
+This allows you to turn on/off scrolling, as well as Ignore Accidental Trackpad Input

 - There is also support for enabling and disabling the mouse (trackpad) with the keyboard, including support for the Synaptics LED.
 You probably only want to set this if you actually have a Synaptics, as the code doesn't quite check properly.